 With the departure of Wolfgang Schaeuble as the German finance chief following the federal election last month, political analysts and economists are busy profiling the possible next head of the country's finance ministry.

-Angela Merkel's Christian Democratic Union (CDU) and its Bavarian sister party, the Christian Social Union (CSU) won the largest share of the vote in a federal election last month, but they are likely to have to rely on the pro-business Free Democratic Party (FDP) and Greens to support them in a "grand coalition."
-On Monday, Merkel told a joint news conference with the CSU's leader that the parties would begin coalition talks with the FDP and Greens next Wednesday.
+Angela Merkel's Christian Democratic Union (CDU) and its Bavarian sister party, the Christian Social Union (CSU) won the largest share of the vote in a federal election last month, " On Monday, Merkel told a joint news conference with the CSU's leader that the parties would begin coalition talks with the FDP and Greens next Wednesday.
 She added that on Friday October 20, the first round of "exploratory talks with all partners" would begin, Reuters reported.

 The new person will not only dictate the economic direction of Europe's largest economy but will have a large influence over the euro zone itself.
 Here, CNBC highlights the prime candidates for the role and what impact they could have.

 As the leader of the FDP, which is expected to become the coalition partner of Merkel's CDU-CSU and Greens coalition, Lindner has been tipped as a likely candidate to take the finance ministry.
 The 38-year-old is largely the "face" of the FDP and has political weight because of his high profile.
 He is known for his pro-business but anti-euro zone integration stance, meaning any tenure of the finance ministry could see the department continue to resist more plans – from Macron and supported by Merkel – for closer economic union in the euro zone.

 Carsten Nickel, managing director of Teneo Intelligence, told CNBC that Lindner might prefer to lead the FDP in parliament rather than taking a cabinet post under the aegis of Merkel.